-Healing Through the Senses: A Fundraiser Supporting Survivors of Sexual Assault - NOW Magazine
+Healing Through The Senses: A Fundraiser Supporting Survivors of Sexual Assault - NOW Magazine

 A variety of wellness-centred workshops and webinars facilitated by local businesses and professionals; funds raised will go towards Soldiers of.

-A variety of wellness-centred workshops and webinars facilitated by local businesses and professionals; funds raised will go towards Soldiers of Creation’s initiatives, primarily to put the Resource Directory online.
-These workshops and webinars (aka “Virtual Booths) are open to everyone interested in gaining new knowledge, skills, and tools for healing.
+A variety of wellness-centred workshops and webinars facilitated by local businesses and professionals; funds raised will go towards Soldiers of Creation’s initiatives, primarily to put their Resource Directory online.
+These workshops and webinars (aka “Virtual Booths“) are open to everyone interested in gaining new knowledge, skills, and tools for healing.

+Sep 2-Oct 16.
+Free-$25; Premium Kit Classes (includes all class materials) $55-$80.
+For more information about this fundraiser, visit www.soldiersofcreation.ca/fundraiser.

 We use our senses to make sense of our experiences and engage with the world.
 Our senses can help us heal.
 The workshops and webinars will encourage participants to engage with their sight, hearing, taste, smell, and touch, as well as their body, mind, and spirit to find healing in everyday activities.